alexouzounis/kubernetes-challenge/README.md

 * Build the application container and make it available to Minikube's docker daemon (locally)

-However `make deploy` (explained below) will carry out those steps as well as deploy the application over Minikube.
+`make deploy` (explained below) will also carry out those steps as well as deploy the application over Minikube.